-After my first report exposed the truth, Clinton doubled down and dug in, providing a second reason to question her memory of events.
+After my first report on CBS News in 2008 exposed the truth, Clinton doubled down and dug in, providing a second reason to question her memory of events.

-Clinton never fully explained how she could have made such a mistake as saying she had ducked sniper fire when there hadn’t been a sniper in sight.
+Clinton never fully explained how she could have made the mistake as saying she had ducked sniper fire when there hadn’t been a sniper in sight.
 Initially, she stated “I was sleep deprived and I misspoke.”

-But as my report below (“Clinton Doubles Down”) shows, Clinton told varieties of the embellishment over a long period of time, not just when she was sleep deprived.
+But as my 2008 report below (“Clinton Doubles Down”) shows, Clinton told varieties of the same embellishment over a long period of time, not just when she was sleep deprived.